Submit to the journal

 Manuscripts may be returned before peer review if manuscripts are not sufficiently blinded.

-Is the piece in scope?
+Is your manuscript in scope?

 The journal has a particular focus on the processes of engaged research, and the difference that engagement makes.
 Typical themes include: